You might stan sports bars and cocktail lounges. But after a long week at work, losing yourself on the dance floor is exactly what the doctor ordered.

 They also have something called drink tickets which can get you comfortably drunk at no extra cost.
 As the saying goes, it’s not about what you know, it’s about who you know that matters.

-Whether you’re a homebody or a party animal, you’ll probably want to blow off some steam and check out the nightlife scene that was once extinct.
+Whether you’re a homebody or a party animal, you’ll probably want to blow off some steam and check out the nightlife scene in Singapore.
 If that’s the case, bookmark these venues and mark your calendar.

 Then, round up your squad, book a table, sort out your tickets and have a good time.
 You deserve it.